Pain In The Front Of The Shoulder With Bench Press

 Latissimus Dorsi

 Pectoralis Major: This muscle is the larger of the pec muscles on the front of the chest.
-This muscle attaches to the arm bone, clavicle, and sternum (breastbone) and is responsible for flexing the shoulder, adduction (bringing arm towards the body), and internally rotating the arm (inward rotation).
+This muscle attaches to the arm bone, clavicle, and sternum (breastbone) and is responsible for flexing the shoulder, adduction (bringing the arm towards the body), and internally rotating the arm (inward rotation).

 Deltoid: The deltoid muscle covers the shoulder joint and has multiple fibres that make up the muscle, each providing a different movement.
-It produces force by flexing the shoulder (bringing arm forward), abducting (lifting arm sideways), and extending the shoulder (bringing the arm backwards).
+It produces force by flexing the shoulder (bringing the arm forward), abducting (lifting the arm sideways), and extending the shoulder (bringing the arm backwards).

 Latissimus Dorsi: The lat is a thick and broad muscle that attaches from the upper arm and spans across the majority of the back, attaching at the pelvis.
 It is an extremely important muscle in providing force during any pulling or pushing movements.
 Its role is to extend the arm, adduct, and internally rotate it (The missing link to a strong bench press!).

-Teres Major: This muscle sits on the back of the shoulder and is commonly referred to as “The Lats little helper.”
+Teres Major: This muscle sits on the back of the shoulder and is commonly referred to as “The Lats’ little helper.”
 This is because it assists the lats in providing extension of the arm, adduction, and internal rotation.

 So, now that we understand the anatomy….